omerugi/8200bio_Challenge/README.md

 ## 🥈🏆 Awarded 2nd place in the challenge 🏆🥈

-Out team: Roi Peleg, Lilach Mor, Omer Rugi
+Our team: Roi Peleg, Lilach Mor, Omer Rugi

 ## About the challenge:
  8200Bio_Data_Challenge 3rd event the was in collaboration with DermaDetect!